n64decomp/mk64/README.md

 - Note -

 The decomp has altered its approach to calculating progress.
-Some of the values below are not correct and fixes are still a work-in-progress.
+The Game Code Progress value below is not correct.
-The prior approach did not include os code in the total decompilable bytes due to prior technical restrictions which are now resolved.
+The prior calculations had a bug and did not include os code in the total decompilable bytes due to prior technical restrictions which are now resolved.

-This note will be removed when these values are correct.
 ```

 [![Build Status](https://ci.valandil.ca/buildStatus/icon?job=mk64%2Fmaster&config=totalProgress)](https://ci.valandil.ca/job/mk64/job/master/)